simformsolutions/scrabble_club/README.md

 ```
 ruby -v
 ```
-The ouput should start with something like ruby `2.5.1` If not, install the right ruby version using `rvm` (it could take a while):
+The ouput should start with something like ruby `2.5.1` If not, install the right ruby version using `rvm` (it could take a while)

 3. Install dependencies
 ```
 bundle install